 You will find the easy-to-follow instructions in the manual.
 Here’s a quick run-through for you:

-- Add 3 cups of water to the inner pot, place the lid, then turn the knob in sealing position.
+- Add 3 cups of water to the inner pot, place the lid, and then turn the knob in the sealing position.
 Select the pressure cooker button and press the + button to set the timer to 5 minutes.

 - Once your see L0:00 on the timer, you will hear a beep to indicate that time is up.
 You can either do a quick release or a natural release.

 If everything works out well, you are ready to start your Instant pot journey!